 If you would like to receive notification of meetings on the Terraces of Lafayette project before any of the City’s hearing bodies, please visit the City's e-notification page and check off “Project – Terraces of Lafayette.”
-If you have any questions or would like to be added to the email distribution list specific to this project, please contact Greg Wolff, Senior Planner.
+If you have any questions, please contact Assistant Planning Director Greg Wolff.